Print this article

-(Adds commentary.)
+There is a land grab going on among investment and wealth management firms in the environmental, social and governance-driven approach to managing money.
 “We have designed our own in-house ‘R-eye’ rating system to measure initial ESG compliance for our managers and assets in a consistent manner.
 The ‘R-eye’ scorecard approach is also used to monitor and evaluate year-on-year changes.
 We believe ESG in ownership is as critical as ESG at entry.
 Furthermore, we believe our more quantitative approach to ESG measurement and data collection has the potential to better inform our investment decision making over time,” they said.
 Clients ask for it Omar Slim, Senior Vice President, Fixed Income, PineBridge Investments, also addressed the issue of if there is any trade-off between investment results and ESG approaches.

 These are still comparatively early days for the ESG investment sector and Asia is probably the youngest one in terms of getting into the act, while Europe and the US are a bit further down the line.
 Across all regions, firms are scrambling to win a slice of the pie.

 And they want to tell the media all about it.
 When this publication began exploring the topic, and ran a series of features and articles about it, it was inundated with commentary offers.
 That was gratifying, but possibly also a cause for caution – could there be some irrational exuberance?